 Note: In order to minimize harming honeybees we recommend that all spraying be conducted at times when bees are not actively foraging, such as late evening or very early morning

-There are so many insect control options available to the organic gardener, it’s impossible to list them all.
-The products we carry at Johnson’s Gardens in Cedarburg fall into a few general categories:
+There are so many insect control options available to the organic gardener, that it’s impossible to list them all.
+The products we carry at Heyden’s Gardens in Cedarburg fall into a few general categories:

 These oils suffocate damaging insects by blocking the air holes through which they breathe.

-Neem Oil Neem oil is derived from the seed of the Neem tree, which is native to Asia and India.
-This oil is relatively new on the natural insecticide scene and is actually rather amazing in that it acts not only as an insecticide, but also as a miticide and a fungicide!
+Neem oil is derived from the seed of the Neem tree, which is native to Asia and India.
+This oil is relatively new on the natural insecticide scene and is actually rather amazing in that it acts not only as an insecticide but also as a miticide and a fungicide!
 Neem oil is usually sprayed on new foliage but can also be applied as a soil drench and will be taken up systemically by the plant tissue to control chewing & sucking insects.
-Neem is non toxic to beneficial insects since insects need to ingest it to be affected.
-Neem oil acts in a different way that many insecticides and it is important for the gardener to understand that you will not see immediate knock down of insects but rather a slow but significant decline in populations.
+Neem is non-toxic to beneficial insects since insects need to ingest it to be affected.
+Neem oil acts in a different way than many insecticides and it is important for the gardener to understand that you will not see an immediate knockdown of insects but rather a slow but significant decline in populations.
 Rather than being a simple poison, Neem enters the system and interferes with the insect’s hormones, causing them to stop feeding and stop breeding.

-Insecticidal soap works by a similar action as horticultural oil in that it effectively suffocates soft bodied insects such as aphids, spider mites, thrips, whiteflies, and caterpillars.
-It is ideal for houseplants and edible crops as it does not persist in the environment and may be used up to day of harvest.
+Insecticidal soap works in a similar action as horticultural oil in that it effectively suffocates soft-bodied insects such as aphids, spider mites, thrips, whiteflies, and caterpillars.
+It is ideal for houseplants and edible crops as it does not persist in the environment and may be used up to the day of harvest.

-Bt is a naturally occurring bacterium that is an effective biological insecticide for use on caterpillars, mosquito larvae and fungus gnats.
-The bacteria interferes with the digestive processes of the caterpillars, causing death.
+BT is a naturally occurring bacterium that is an effective biological insecticide for use on caterpillars, mosquito larvae, and fungus gnats.
+The bacteria interfere with the digestive processes of the caterpillars, causing death.